SalumJSUlomi/FIRST-NODEJS/README.md

 #### Save the code above in a file called "firstnode.js", and initiate the file as usual.
 C:\Users\Your Name>node firstnode.js

+#### After start your internet browser, and type in the address your browser looks like this

 ![alt text](img/own_module.png 'localhost:8000')